createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

     brew install mysql
     mysql.server start

 This will download and compile MySQL for you and anything else MySQL requires to work.
 Once finished the second command will `start` the MySQL service.
-If you want it to start everytime you login check out `brew info mysql` for details.
+If you want it to start every time you login check out `brew info mysql` for details.

 To start a new Rails app with MySQL instead of the default SQLite3 as the datastore just use the `-d` flag like so: